polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/Token_Transaction.md

 <img alt="img_17.png" src="img_17.png"/>

 > [!Note|style:flat|label:Notice]
-> The optional network shown in this figure are the network types supported by the Metis token.
+> The optional network shown in this figure are the network types offered by the Metis token.
 Please choose your network in accordance to the token you are transferring.

 The following figure shows that Metis token will be sent from the Metis network to the BSC network.
 <img alt="img_18.png" src="img_18.png"/>